Distance evolutions in growing preferential attachment graphs: Introduction

 This paper commences a research line by studying an evolving graph property (other than the degree of fixed vertices \cite{dereich2009random,mori2002}).
 Statements involving the evolution of a property describe the structure of the graph during a \emph{time interval}, rather than at a \emph{single time}.
 We consider the distance evolution in two classical preferential attachment models.
 This requires a more fine-grained control of the \emph{entire graph} than the degree evolution of a \emph{fixed vertex}, and also yields more insight in the evolution of the structure of the graph.
 One of the main reasons to consider distances for these classical PAMs is that they display a notable change over time.
 The growth terms decrease from $\log\log$-order to constant order as the graph grows.
 This is in contrary to, for example, the local clustering coefficient, a graph property related to the number of triangles which a typical vertex is a member of.
 The local clustering coefficient of a typical vertex is of constant order and tends to zero for typical vertices due to the locally tree-like structure in classical PAMs.

 A natural extension of the present paper would be to study the distance evolution in PAMs where the asymptotic degree distribution has finite variance.
 For this regime, it is known that the \emph{static} typical graph distance is of order $\Theta(\log(t))$, but the precise constant has not been determined.
 We expect that in this regime the time-scaling of the growth is different from the scaling of the hydrodynamic limit in Corollary \ref{cor:hydro-graph} and to see the distance drop by a constant factor when $t'/t$ is of polynomial order, rather than stretched exponential in the logarithm.
-We plan to report more precise results in a forthcoming paper.

 Distances in spatial preferential attachment (SPA) are studied in \cite{hirsch2018distances_spatial_pa} for the regime where $\tau\in(2,3)$: \cite{hirsch2018distances_spatial_pa} proves an upper bound using a similar \emph{two-connector} procedure that we also use here.
 The lower bound for distances in SPA for $\tau\in(2,3)$ and asymptotic results for other parameter regimes remain interesting open problems.